wenjunma004/kuberhealthy/docs/K8s-KPIs-with-Kuberhealthy.md

 We define errors as all k8s cluster and Kuberhealthy related alerts.
 Every time one of our Kuberhealthy check fails, we are alerted of this failure.

+### Thank You!

 Thanks again to everyone in the community for all of your contributions and help!
-We hope this post was useful in adopting Kuberhealthy and we hope to keep hearing even more feedback from you soon!
+We are excited to see what you build.
+As always, if you find an issue, have a feature request, or need to open a pull request, please [open an issue](https://github.com/Comcast/kuberhealthy/issues) on the Github project.